rehierl/abstract-properties/11-x-hierarchies/12-1-hierarchy-of-rpaths/1-3-definitions.md

 Likewise, a superset of a setup can be described as **a super-setup**.

-In the context of a setup of paths **an induced sub-setup** `S[r]` is such that it contains the specified path as a root, and all the other paths in `S` to which the root is a prefix.
+In the context of a setup of paths **an induced sub-setup** `S[r]` is such that it contains the specified path as a root, and all the other paths in `S` to which `r` is a prefix.

 * `S[r], S[r,*] := { s | (r prefix-of s) or (s == r) }`

 Note that the induced subsetup can still be understood such that it **grows with the orientation** of the corresponding setup, not against it.
+That is because the subsetup grows with the orientation of the prefix-of relationship.

+Note that this definition fo "induced sub-setup" only allows to grab all the rooted paths that have the same root node - i.e. all the paths in a forest of paths.
+That is, the definition is less versatile since it does not allow to grab all the rooted paths of an induced subtree.
+That is because these rooted paths are no elements in the setup.

+Note that an alternative definition of "induced sub-setup" could use the input path to require that all additional paths from the setup must be prefixes to that input path.

 <!-- ======================================================================= -->
 ## subsetups A and D